Yui-H8/Datacamp/AI_Introduction to AI for Work.md

 ---

 1. - Why can't we just write rules to detect cancer in medical scans?

+The patterns that indicate cancer are too complex and subtle for humans to write as explicit rules, even though radiologists can recognize them

 2. - A hospital trains an AI system on thousands of medical scans labeled as normal or showing cancer.
 During training, what is the system learning?